xrdocs/design/_blogs/2021-02-01-cst-implementation-guide-4.md

 </pre>
 </div>

-If one inspects the IS-IS database for the nodes, you will see the Flex-Algo SID entries.
+<b>If one inspects the IS-IS database for the nodes, you will see the Flex-Algo SID entries. </b>

 <div class="highlighter-rouge">